 The official form can be downloaded and printed from the following link

-If the UK leaves the EU without a deal, the Spanish government have said that under their new contingency plans (Ley 5/2019), British nationals resident in Spain will have a grace period of 9 months in which to exchange their UK driving licence for a Spanish one.
-The grace period of 9 months means you will need to do this by the current Brexit deadline date, which is January 31, 2020.
+If the UK leaves the EU without a deal, the Spanish government have said that under their new contingency plans (Ley 5/2019), British nationals resident in Spain will have a grace period in which to exchange their UK driving licence for a Spanish one.
+The grace period means you will need to do this by the current Brexit deadline date, which is January 31, 2020.
 It is possible that this date will change if the Brexit withdrawal deadline is extended further.